What Makes a Game High-rated? Towards Factors of Video Game Success: What Went Right

-According to the high-rated projects, \textbf{prototyping} early and quickly is the action to reach success.
+According to the high-rated games, prototyping early and quickly helped in reaching success.
 Finding a \textit{solid vision} and \textit{shaping it through iteration} is also important.
-The postmortems for Guacamelee, Deus Ex, and Prune suggest to keep the team lean and free to experiment during the early iterations.
+The postmortems for Guacamelee, Deus Ex, and Prune suggest keeping the team lean and free to experiment during the early iterations.

 \begin{quoting}[endtext='' -- Guacamelee by Chris Harvey] Although questions remained, the game was well defined.
 This was accomplished using a small group and rapid prototyping, with the freedom for people to try different things. \end{quoting}